os

 fn chroot(target: str) (void | fs::error);

 Changes the root directory of the process.
-Generally requires the caller to
+Generally requires the caller to have root or otherwise elevated permissions.

 This function is not appropriate for sandboxing.